rodmon/Cybersecurity-Lab/README.md

 ## Evidence

-Evidence is stored separately under the evidence branch in week-01.
+Evidence is stored separately under the evidence folder in week-01.

 ## Week 1 Outcome